-Overview of Project The Research and Funding Projects constitute the "behind-the-scenes" work associated The Research and Funding Projects constitute the "behind-the-scenes" work associated with the Portal, Community Connectivity, and Community Outreach Projects.
+Overview of Project

+The Research and Funding Projects constitute the "behind-the-scenes" work associated with the Portal, Community Connectivity, and Community Outreach Projects.
 A large amount of time is dedicated to researching various aspects associated with the Networked Future Project.
 These items include (1) The effectiveness of existing projects, (2) Examples of programs such as ours in other areas, (3) Availability of state, federal, foundation, and corporation funds to support projects like ours, (4) Community Research of computer knowledge, and (5) Other potential projects to address computer literacy & access needs on the Shore.
-The data that is gathered from the Research Project is used by the Funding Project to secure monetary support based on documented need. documented need.
+The data that is gathered from the Research Project is used by the Funding Project to secure monetary support based on documented need.

-Many members of the Networked Future Task Force are community leaders in Many members of the Networked Future Task Force are community leaders in education, telecommunications, employment, and public interest.
+Many members of the Networked Future Task Force are community leaders in education, telecommunications, employment, and public interest.
 These members support the Research Project in their individual capacities, including in the Virginia Employment Commission, Eastern Shore Community College, Virginia Cooperative Extension, Accomack and Northampton County Public School Systems, Accomack-Northampton Planning District Commission, Accomack and Northampton County Governments, Eastern Shore of Virginia Economic Development, and the Eastern Shore of Virginia Chamber of Commerce.
 Additionally, the Old Dominion University Social Science Research Center has offered its help in formulating research about local businesses.
-These individuals also offer their expertise in the creation of grant represents.
+These individuals also offer their expertise in the creation of grant proposals.

-Accomplishments The Research Project, with the help of Old Dominion University's Social Science Research Center, successfully completed The E-Commerce Business Survey in the summer of 2000.
+The Research Project, with the help of Old Dominion University's Social Science Research Center, successfully completed The E-Commerce Business Survey in the summer of 2000.
 This survey was used to target local businesses as potential users of e-commerce.
 Other research projects planned for the future include an all-inclusive computer literacy survey and a targeted survey of local farmers' use of the web.